wanxing2/wanxing2.github.io/index.md

 ### Human-centered project

 [Linguistic landscape](/pdf/Linguistic_Landscape.pdf)
-I was trying to uncover the relationship between geographical and online landscape and any correlation between the sentiment and location with qualitative methodology.
+<br>I was trying to uncover the relationship between geographical and online landscape and any correlation between the sentiment and location with qualitative methodology.

 [Syncrhony Financial Internship]